 Written by K. Leigh Tennant for Scrapyard Chronicles exhibit

 Vanessa Lam lives and works in Vancouver, British Columbia as a mixed media painter.
 She is the 2017 Vancouver Regional Winner and Finalist in the Bombay Sapphire Artisan Series.
 As part of her award, she collaborated with Artsy to have her first solo exhibition in New York.
 Vanessa completed a one month residency at Takt Projektraum in Berlin, Germany.
-Her work was selected to be in a recent issue of Uppercase Magazine.
-She was also awarded first place in the 2014 Semiahmoo Arts Juried Art Exhibit.
-Vanessa has exhibited and sold her work at various community venues and public galleries in the Lower Mainland.
+Her work was selected to be in recent issues of Create Magazine and Uppercase Magazine.
+She has also exhibited and sold her work at various community venues and public galleries across the Lower Mainland.